velartrill/velartrill.github.io/orig/interview.md

 _"Safris-varlas valte,"_ the woman replies, stepping behind Cassil and taking the garment from her hands.
 She winds it quickly about the girl's torso.
 "And you're being awfully impertinent for someone in your position, don't you think, _shevan?"_ Her tone is light and teasing; no sign of anger or offense.

 "Whatever."
 Cassil folds her arms and stares at the wall.
-The feeling of fabric on her body again is an enormous relief; despite how little protection the detainee greys offer her from the chill, she feels… not safe, but infinitely less vulnerable.
+The feeling of fabric on her body again is an enormous relief; despite how little protection the white detainee uniform offers her from the chill, she feels… not safe, but infinitely less vulnerable.

 "Come."
 Safris takes hold of her upper arm to lead her out of the room, but before Cassil can even open her mouth to protest, her trembling legs give out beneath her and she stumbles.
 Safris quickly catches her by the waist and helps her back to the bed.
 "Are you injured, comrade?" the officer asks, worry evident in her voice as she sits next to the girl.